peterhontaru/Job-Offer-Prediction-MBA-Students/Placement-Prediction.md

 **Key findings**:

-* whenever the LDA2 algorithm made a wrong prediction on someone who did not actually get a role, all others models made the same prediction.
-In simple terms, ALL algorithms said "these people should've received a role based on the data" but did not.
-This could be due to a multitude of factors that were not captured here
+* whenever the LDA2 algorithm made a wrong prediction on someone who did not actually get a role, almost all others models made the same prediction (1 exception out of 24 predictions)
+  * in simple terms, the algorithms said "these people should've received a role based on the data" but did not
-* the most accurate model had one wrong prediction on a student who did get a role, which was predicted not to (we'd like to avoid this as possible in order to not discourage students from applying to a role they're likely to get)
+* the LDA2 model had one wrong prediction on a student who did get a role when they were predicted not to
+  * we'd like to avoid this as possible in order to not discourage students from applying to a role they're likely to get

-We should investigate to see what's special about these two groups of students.
+We will investigate and visualise the data for the above two points shortly.